[Media prompt] Once computers can seamlessly interact with our minds, it’s conceivable that they may be able to store our minds as well.

 Revus was the architect of the neural lace, and the original test subject.
 Technically, he was the longest lived of all the first-gens, the oldest person in the world.
 He was also the founder and CEO of Astel, a mind storage enterprise that had proven notoriously difficult to crack.
 Bander Bartok, one of the best, had been butchered only last year trying to terrahyde a nobody held in the lower levels of the Astel vaults.
 Coyote had respected Bartok, an old school professional who was slow but cautious, and almost always successful.

-For millennia the ancients had tried to wipe each other out, nothing left to prove but to be the last left standing, playing a chess game as multi-dimensional as time and space itself.
+For millennia the ancients had tried to wipe each other out, nothing left to prove but to be the last one standing, playing a chess game as multi-dimensional as time and space itself.
 Everyone else saw their brains atrophying; why couldn’t they see it themselves?

 One of the aphorisms of terrahyding, much quoted in the profession, is that the greater the line of visibility the greater the threat.
 Coyote was nearing seven score and ten, and in all his time had never seen as far as he did the first time he entered Revus’s mind mist.
 Of less interest to terrahydes, many of whom overestimated their genius, were the paradigms of behaviour exhibited by marks, the sorts of things they did rather than were.
 Which is why, after about six months, Coyote discovered that Revus had a vulnerability; he liked to reminisce.
 And so one day, as Revus emerged from his clear mist, a calf birthed in the bright noon sun, eyes closed as he sniffed at his memories, Coyote threaded the neural equivalent of a hydrogen bomb through the crack and laid waste to nearly five thousand years of synaptic transmissions.